Rasheedat Ajibade: Super Falcons forward bags first brace for Avaldsnes | Goal.com

 The Nigeria international opened the scoring 10 minutes into the game for Lena Tyriberget's ladies at the Fartbana Stadium.

-Five minutes from half-time, Giovana doubled the visitors lead before Ajibaded bagged her brace 20 minutes after the restart to guarantee the visitors victory.
+Five minutes from half-time, Giovana doubled the visitors lead before Ajibade bagged her brace 20 minutes after the restart to guarantee the visitors victory.

 Ajibade, who featured for the duration of the match, has now scored three goals in her last three games, and four overall in 13 outings for Avaldsnes this season.